It’s subtle, how evening puts

 I feel no urge to go inside and settle

 Out here, there’s so much more

-with night-opened eyes slowing turning
+with night-opened eyes slowly turning

 black pages in the album of stars.